15931/ST446/Week05/class/README.md

 ## Class
 This week, we will look at data from Stack Exchange.
 Please have a look at this [notebook](ExploreStackexchangeData.ipynb).

 Please run the notebook in a cluster that was initialised as follows.
-The reason for this is that specific initialisation actions are required to use *graphframes*.
+The reason for this is that specific initialisation actions are required to use *Spark GraphFrames*.

 For `Mac OS` and `Linux` users, please run the following commands in Terminal: